-¶ 38 Further, defendant denied he had been forced, threatened, or promised anything outside the plea agreement.
+- ¶ 38 Further, defendant denied he had been forced, threatened, or promised anything outside the plea agreement.
 The court therefore concluded the plea was voluntary.
-See Ill.
+See III.
 S. Ct.
 R. 402(b) (eff.
 July 1, 2012) (court must determine plea is voluntary).
-The State set out the factual basis for the charge, that its evidence would show defendant went to Williams's residence and struck him in the head, face, and body, causing bruises, lacerations, and concussion symptoms.
-The court determine the factual basis for plea); 720 ILCS 5/12-3.05(a)(1) (West 2016) (a person commits aggravated battery when, in committing battery, he knowingly causes great bodily harm, permanent disability, or disfigurement); see also 720 ILCS 5/12-3(a)(1) (West 2016) (a person commits battery if he knowingly, without legal justification, harms an individual).
-The court therefore substantially complied with Rule 402.

-¶ 39 Moreover, to show he entered his plea unknowingly or involuntarily due to his mental state at the time of the plea, a defendant must prove facts raising "a real, substantial and legitimate doubt as to his mental capacity."
+The State set out the factual basis, that its evidence would show defendant punched the victim in the face, causing several fractures, and they were dating and had a child in common.
+The court determined the factual basis was sufficient.
+See III.
+S. Ct.
+R. 402(c) (eff.
+July 1, 2012) (court must determine there is factual basis for plea); 720 ILCS 5/12-3.3(a) (West 2016) (a person commits aggravated domestic battery when, in committing domestic battery, he knowingly causes great bodily harm, permanent disability, or disfigurement); see also 720 ILCS 5/12-3.2(a)(1) (West 2016) (a person commits domestic battery if he knowingly, without legal justification, harms a family or household member).
+The court therefore substantially complied with Rule 402. - ¶ 39 Moreover, to show he entered his plea unknowingly or involuntarily due to his mental state at the time of the plea, a defendant must prove facts raising "a real, substantial and legitimate doubt as to his mental capacity."
 (Internal quotation marks omitted.)
 People v.
 Bryant, 2016 IL App (5th) 140334, ¶¶ 31-32 (defendant arguing medication impaired ability to properly enter plea was required to show he was unfit because of doubt he was mentally capable of participating in defense and cooperating with counsel).
 The trial court's credibility determinations regarding a defendant's allegation that he did not understand the plea proceedings are entitled to great deference as the trial court can observe the witnesses' conduct and demeanor.
 People v.
 Glover, 2017 IL App (4th) 160586, ¶ 28.
 Here, the court found defendant, Peoples, and Vaughn's testimony incredible that defendant was under the influence of drugs at the plea hearing.
 As the court observed, it had interacted with him extensively throughout the case, and his behavior on the date of the plea hearing was consistent with his demeanor during other proceedings.